 - Pick a Primary Category for the Organization: (Academic/Departmental, Ethnic/Cultural, Fraternity, Graduate, Honorary, Military, Political, Religious, Residence Hall, Service, Sorority, Special Interest, Sport/Recreation)

 - Contact phone number and email address for the group

 - Mailing Address (SAC Mailboxes are available for free use if available)

-- Professional Staff Advisor Information: (Name, Affiliation, Job Title, Department, Mailing Address, Email and Phone Number) All info can be obtained through the Campus Directory
+- Professional Staff Advisor Information: (Name, Affiliation, Job Title, Department, Mailing Address, Email and Phone Number)

 - Composition of the Organization (Undergraduate, Graduate, Mixed)

 - Enrollment Options (Open, Approve Applications, Invitation Only)

 - Electronic Version of the local Constitution (and by-laws if you have them).

 The online chartering system also allows you to provide additional information to share with prospective members.
 The optional information you are able to provide includes: